tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 Applies standard text cleaning to the corpus.
 Transformations include normalizing characters and dropping noise from the text (emails, HTML tags, URLs, etc...).
-The transformations are applied on the column named `Corpus`, in the same order the parameters are presented.
+The transformations are applied on the column named `corpus`, in the same order the parameters are presented.
 If there is no column with that name, an exception is raised.
 See the [TextCleaner](../nlp/textcleaner.md) class for a description of the parameters.